Ragura/dinkcreference/docs/functions/playavi.md

 <Prototype>void playavi(string avi_file)</Prototype>

-`playavi` plays the video named `avi_file` in the current Dmod directory.
+`playavi` plays the video named `avi_file` in the root of the current Dmod directory.
 This requires FFMPeg's FFPlay to be installed on the user's computer.